Updated Feb 2026 12 min read

 Walk dramatic coastal trails, browse Australia's largest artisan market and discover golden-sand beaches on a guided day tour through Queensland's stunning Sunshine Coast.

-Stretching more than 100 kilometres along Australia's east coast — from the sheltered bays of Caloundra in the south to the rainforest headlands of Noosa in the north — the Sunshine Coast is one of Queensland's most loved holiday regions.
+Stretching more than 100 kilometres along Australia's east coast — from the sheltered bays of Caloundra in the south to the rainforest-draped headlands of Noosa in the north — the Sunshine Coast is one of Queensland's most beloved and diverse holiday regions.
 Beyond the famous beaches, you'll find a lush hinterland of volcanic peaks, waterfall-laced national parks, and heritage market towns just a short drive inland.

-Our guided day tours are designed to show you the very best of the coast and hinterland in a single day: dramatic cliff-top walking trails through Noosa National Park, the buzzing stalls of the legendary Eumundi Markets, picture-perfect family beaches, and charming mountain villages where every café seems to serve the best coffee you've ever had.
-Here's everything you need to plan the perfect Sunshine Coast day out in 2026.
+Our guided day tours are designed to show you the very best of the coast and hinterland in a single day: dramatic cliff-top walking trails through Noosa National Park, the buzzing stalls of the legendary Eumundi Markets, picture-perfect family beaches, and charming mountain villages where the coffee genuinely rivals Melbourne.
+Here's your complete 2026 guide to the Sunshine Coast's most iconic day-tour experiences.

-Dramatic cliffs, hidden coves, koalas in the canopy and dolphins offshore — all starting steps from Hastings Street.
+Dramatic cliffs, hidden coves, koalas in the canopy and dolphins offshore — Australia's most visited national park starts steps from Hastings Street.

 The Noosa Coastal Track